How to Build a Strong LinkedIn Profile for the Canadian Job Market

 Key Points for Writing Your Experience Section:

 b.
-Concentrate on Your Success: Instead, then just making a to-do list, concentrate on the things you got done.
-Say "Developed and executed a social media strategy that boosted engagement by 40%" rather than "Managed social media."
+Concentrate on Your Success: So instead of just making that to do list, focus on the things you completed.
+Instead say "Developed and executed a social media strategy which increased engagement by 40%"

 c.
-Tailor It to the Canadian Market: Emphasize experience that is applicable to Canadian professions or sectors.
-Mention any work you've done with Canadian clients or businesses.
+Tailor It to the Canadian Market: Highlight experience which would be of use in a Canadian profession or sector.
+If possible, mention also any work you've done with Canadian clients or businesses.

 5. Showcase Your Skills and Get Endorsements